spheredev/neosphere/README.md

 ========

-The latest stable miniSphere release at the time of this writing is **minisphere 4.4.3**, released on Wednesday, February 1, 2017.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable miniSphere release at the time of this writing is **minisphere 4.4.4**, released on Monday, February 6, 2017.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here: